TanakaChingonzo/TanakaChingonzo.github.io/_posts/2017-10-29-whatsapp-most-popular-internet-app-in-zimbabwe.md

 layout: post
 lang: en
 ref: whatsapp-is-by-far-the-most-popular-internet-app-in-zimbabwe
 title: Whatsapp is not free.
-The underlying cost of things.
+The underlying cost of "free" apps.
 image: true
 medium: ''
 ---